-Comprehensive original research tends to be a winner in terms of backlinks if you have the means to put together a lot of data related to the hotel industry.
+Comprehensive original research tends to be a winner in terms of backlinks if you have the means to put together a lot of data related to the hospitality industry.
 You don’t necessarily have to be a statistician, but your methodology and sample size should be sound and hold up to scrutiny — otherwise you may end up with an unintended backlash.
 When done well, a variety of sites are willing to link to this type of content (often without needing to be prompted) as a resource or a citation.
 Informative, long-form “guide” type pieces also tend to garner many backlinks.
 In the hotel SEO niche, there is a lot of potential for comprehensive travel guides to resonate with many potential linking websites.

 If your content isn’t necessarily very unique or valuable, your efforts will have to go towards your pitch.
 Plant a seed by making regular contact with writers and establishing a rapport long before asking for a link.
 Engage in intelligent discussions about their content and become well-known to them in a positive manner.
 The more networking you do, the better your chances are that you’ll be able to later gain a backlink from one of your contacts — they’re going to be more inclined to link to you than to a complete stranger’s website.
 Of course, it’s likely not feasible to do that for a large number of contacts at one time, so you need to also get creative with your outreach in order to stand out.
 Conduct A/B tests with your email copy — maybe a more conversational tone will gain a better response rate.
 Try respectfully critiquing a writer’s point and hinting at your link as a possible correction citation instead of going for the usual flattering.
 Try sending someone a video pitch instead of an email.
 Pick up the phone and try to get in touch with a live marketing or editorial employee at a publication.
 Almost anything goes – take chances, but make them intelligent, reasonable ones when reaching out to others to build your brand.